 - Thermistors: Localized skin tracking.

 - Ultrasound Patches: Estimate cardiac output and arterial stiffness.
+Wang et al. demonstrated a soft ultrasound patch for continuous blood pressure and cardiac output monitoring[10].

 - Phonocardiography: Acoustic sensing of heart sounds.